Billing for Standard, Agency, and Partner accounts

 - Meta CAPI Gateway, Pro plan, $30/month - started March 18, renews monthly on the 18th.

-- April 18: the Gateway's normal renewal date arrives.
-No separate charge, the subscription is rolled into the upcoming consolidated invoice instead.
+- April 18: the Gateway's renewal date arrives.
+Instead of a separate charge, the subscription is included in the upcoming consolidated invoice.

-- May 5: the sGTM container's normal renewal date arrives.
-Same, no separate charge.
+- May 5: the sGTM container's renewal date arrives.
+Similarly, no separate charge.

-- May 10: company's first consolidated invoice is issued, covering both subscriptions through June 10.
-Any portion already prepaid before April 10 is credited so the company isn't double charged for the overlap.
+- May 10: the first consolidated invoice is issued, covering both subscriptions through June 10.
+To prevent double-charging, any prepaid amounts from before April 10 are credited.

-From May 10 onward, both subscriptions appear on a single $50 invoice charged on the 10th of each month.
+From May 10 onward, both subscriptions are combined into a single $50 invoice charged on the 10th of each month.

 Agency manages three sub accounts